woltsu/unity-kubernetes-workshop/README.md

 # unity-kubernetes-workshop

-Dockerized app that was required for Unity's hosted Kubernetes workshop
+Dockerized app that was required for Unity's hosted Kubernetes workshop.